oceanhackweek/ohw25_proj_datadashboard_llm/README.md

   - `txt_docs`

 * `scripts` backend python scripts to control data access, tools available to the model, etc
 * `data` data will all be cloud accessed.
-Will add links to cloud buckets once we have decided on which dataset we want to incorporate
+Access can be found in `dataset_track.ipynb` within this folder.

 * `photo` store figures and photo